openlab-at-city-tech/wp-grade-comments/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Allow grade to be edited when editing comment via Dashboard.
+* Allow grade and privacy to be edited when editing comment via Dashboard.

 = 1.0.2 =
 * Ensure that comment privacy is respected for trashed comments